dotnet/docs-maui/docs/platform-integration/communication/authentication.md

 ---
 title: "Web Authenticator"
-description: "Learn how to use the .NET MAUI WebAuthenticator class, which lets you start browser-based authentication flows, which listen for a callback to the app." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI IWebAuthenticator interface, which lets you start browser-based authentication flows, which listen for a callback to the app." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Authentication"]
 ---

 # Web authenticator

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) the `IWebAuthenticator` interface.
 This interface lets you start browser-based authentication flows, which listen for a callback to a specific URL registered to the app.
-The `IWebAuthenticator` interface is exposed through the `WebAuthenticator.Default` property.

-The `WebAuthenticator` and `IWebAuthenticator` types are available in the `Microsoft.Maui.Authentication` namespace.
+The default implementation of the `IWebAuthenticator` interface is available through the `WebAuthenticator.Default` property.
+Both the `IWebAuthenticator` interface and `WebAuthenticator` class are contained in the `Microsoft.Maui.Authentication` namespace.

 ## Overview